Monday - Friday 9:00 am - 4:30 pm

 The staircase in the main Rotunda provides a wonderful opportunity for a group photograph.
 This can be taken just before the Welcome introduction.

 Check the web calendar to learn about special events or programs occurring during your visit.

 To help us improve our programs and services, please complete a Visitor Comment Card before you leave.

 The Historic Capitol is located in the Capitol Complex, at the intersection of Apalachee Parkway and South Monroe Street.
 Although the museum does not have dedicated parking, there are several parking lots in the area.
 There is a large public parking garage in Kleman Plaza, close to the Capitol Complex.
 When the legislature is in session, parking can be especially challenging.

 Spaces for visitors with disabilities are located on west side of the House Office Building in the north side loading zone.

-The bus access lane on Duval Street west of the Capitol Building, is strictly for unloading of passengers and is not designed for permanent parking.
 After unloading passengers, drivers may park at the Tallahassee Leon County Civic Center, located at 505 West Pensacola Street.
 The cost to park at the Civic Center is $40 per day for each bus.
 Buses enter from Pensacola Street at the ticket booth.
 Individual car parking is also available for a cost of $8.00 per day for each vehicle.

 Some of the state office buildings in the Capitol Complex area have cafeterias that can accommodate small or large parties.
 Call ahead to make arrangements for large groups.
 Refer to the Capitol Area Map for building locations.